- Excellent recovery statistics accuracy

 - Lacks precision in heart rate measurement during activities

 The smart ring market has been relatively quiet as compared to other wearable tech, with few players making significant strides.
 The Oura Ring has been a notable exception, carving out a niche for itself with its focus on health and wellness tracking.
-However, the entry of RingConn and a few other options signals a shift in the landscape.
+However, the entry of RingConn and a few other options over the past year signals a shift in the landscape.
 The competition is heating up, and it’s clear that the smart ring market is on the cusp of a major transformation.

 RingConn smart ring review: Design, hardware

 As soon as I unboxed my RingConn smart ring, I was struck by its straightforward, functional design.
 The premium presentation box it arrived in underscored the meticulous care and precision that has gone into crafting this device.
 Available in three metal colors – gold, silver, and black – the RingConn doesn’t try to be overly stylish; instead, it focuses on serving its purpose as efficiently as possible.

 The outer-square, inner-circle design gives the ring an exclusive yet minimalistic look, while also ensuring maximum comfort.
 Weighing only between 3 and 5 grams depending on the size, you hardly notice you’re wearing it.
 It’s discreet, comfortable, and looks nice on the finger, making it a perfect everyday companion.
 On your hand, it looks like a modern piece of jewellery.

 Before the ring itself is shipped, you receive a complimentary sizing kit, allowing you to determine the appropriate fit from nine different options (ring sizes 6-14).
 This means when purchasing, your only real decision is the colour.
 A perfectly fitting ring not only ensures better comfort but also leads to more accurate tracking.